ErfanRezaei/Bioinformatics-Drug-Discovery/README.md

 ## Model Performance

 The performance of the final **Random Forest Regressor** is visualized in the scatter plot below.
-The plot compares the pIC50 values predicted by the model against the actual experimental values from the test set.
+The plot compares the pIC50 values predicted by the model against the actual experimental values from the test set:

 ![Performance of the Random Forest Model](assets/Sample1.PNG)